EMERGENCY is working around the world to fight this global pandemic.

 EMERGENCY carries on the activities in Polistena.
 We run a clinic in a building confiscated from the ’Ndrangheta.
 Here we look after the most vulnerable people in the area who cannot get treatment elsewhere.
 EMERGENCY will start doing swab tests in Polistena this week at the mayor’s request.

-In Polistena we are also active with a rapid swab service for the most vulnerable people in the area and those most at risk from the virus.
+In Polistena, between mid-November and mid-December 2020, we were also active with a rapid swab service for the most vulnerable people in the area and those most at risk from the virus.

 In Milan, Rome, Piacenza, and Naples: ‘Nobody Left Behind’